The Velvet Underground & Nico: Artwork

-The album cover for The Velvet Underground & Nico is recognizable for featuring a Warhol print of a banana.
-Early copies of the album invited the owner to "Peel slowly and see", and peeling back the banana skin revealed a flesh-colored banana underneath.
+The album cover for The Velvet Underground & Nico is widely recognized for its Andy Warhol–designed banana image, which incorporated an interactive element: early pressings featured a peelable sticker bearing the instruction "Peel slowly and see," revealing a flesh-colored banana beneath.
 A special machine was needed to manufacture these covers, one of the causes of the album's delayed release, but MGM paid for costs figuring that any ties to Warhol would boost sales of the album.
 Most reissued vinyl editions of the album do not feature the peel-off sticker; original copies of the album with the peel-sticker feature are now considered rare collector's items.
 A Japanese re-issue LP in the early 1980s was the only re-issue version to include the banana sticker for many years.
 On the 1996 CD reissue, the banana image is on the front cover while the image of the peeled banana is on the inside of the jewel case, beneath the CD itself.
 The album was re-pressed onto heavyweight vinyl in 2008, featuring a banana sticker seen on original versions.

 Sources have often cited the cover art as a phallic symbol.
 In the 2006 documentary The Velvet Underground: Under Review, one commentator remarks:

 "The album cover [...] is fun, it's a fun record.
 That's not to say it wasn't calculated.
 It's a banana—what does it look like?
 It looks like a penis, right?
 It's a big penis on a record.
 And then the temptation to peel this off—'Oh, what is underneath?'—and you're expecting something really nasty and dirty, and then, oh, you know what it is?
 It's a pink banana underneath.
 Right?
 Gotcha!"

+Warhol biographer Blake Gopnik has compared the act of peeling the banana sticker to the peeling back of a foreskin, arguing that the jacket "aligned the Velvets with the hard-edged queer culture that the Factory was coming to represent."
+Reflecting on the cover’s provocation, the band's frontman Lou Reed later remarked, "The banana actually made it into an erotic art show."

+In 2023, Billboard ranked The Velvet Underground & Nico at the top of its list of The 100 Best Album Covers of All Time.